Anastasia-Labs/payment-subscription/docs/catalyst/milestone-completion.typ

 demonstrates:

 - Correct setup of subscription parameters

 - Proper creation of the Payment Datum
 - Accurate handling of inputs and outputs
 - Successful minting of the Payment NFT

 #pagebreak()
-= Managing Recurring Payments Tests
+= Detailed Test Case Scenarios
 \
-This process comprises of six checks:
+This process comprises of six checks all from the Payments Contract which are:

+\
 - succeed_initiate_subscription

 - succeed_terminate_subscription